sekhar989/tensorflow_slim/LICENSE.md/README.md

-# Train Image Recognition Model on own Dataset
+# Train Image Recognition Model on own Dataset using Tf-Slim